guereslib/Reproducible-Research-Things/Step8SepId.md

 ---
 *Re-identifing* an individual is possible by recombining the de-identifiable data set and the identifiers.
 ---
-## Australian practical guidance for De-identification (ARDC)
+### Australian practical guidance for De-identification (ARDC)
 *Australian Research Data Commons (ARDC)* formerly known as Australian National Data Service (ANDS) released a fabulous guide on De-identification.
 The De-identification guide is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.
+The guide can be located here https://www.ands.org.au/working-with-data/sensitive-data/de-identifying-data
+---
-The guide can be located here https://www.ands.org.au/working-with-data/sensitive-data/de-identifying-data  Below are examples of practical guidelines available nationally
+Here are examples of practical guidelines available nationally
 ---
 * The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a *‘De-identification Decision Making Framework’,* which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.
 ---